FNALssi/spack-at-fnal/README.md

 * For a full list of dependencies, see `spack.yaml`.

-* A Python version in the range 3.10--3.12 (spack does not yet support 3.13).
+* A Python version in the range 3.10--3.13.
   We recommend

-    brew install python@3.12
+    brew install python@3.13

   Look at the output of `python3 -V`.
 If it is in the range above, all is well.
   If it is not, then export the environment variable `SPACK_PYTHON` to point at the correct executable, e.g.:

-    export SPACK_PYTHON=python3.12
+    export SPACK_PYTHON=python3.13

 ```
 # This will make several directories under your current working directory.